All Episodes

 Well, wait a minute.

-What a good white wife you would be.
+What a good wife you would be.

-No, he's talking about no, no, no.
+No, he's talking about, no, no, no.

-Listen, I sang that song for many years and we contemplated for a very long time what it meant.
+Listen, I sang that song for many years, and we contemplated for a very long time what it meant.

 I bet everybody loved when you play that song.

-It's a very crazy.
+It's a very cool.

 Everybody loves that song.